-Recreational vehicles may empty and clean their wastewater holding tanks at the Lynchburg Regional Wastewater Treatment Plant at 2301 Concord Turnpike.
+Recreational vehicles may empty and clean their wastewater holding tanks at the Lynchburg Regional Water Resource Recovery Facility at 2301 Concord Turnpike.
 Non-potable water is available for washing out the tank and there is no charge for this service.
 Non-potable water may not be left in any tanks.

-Septage from septic tanks, which is pumped and hauled by local haulers, can be disposed of at the Lynchburg Regional Wastewater Treatment Plant (WWTP) at 2301 Concord Turnpike.
-All haulers that dispose of septage at the WWTP must have a permit issued by the City of Lynchburg’s Department of Water Resources.
+Septage from septic tanks, which is pumped and hauled by local haulers, can be disposed of at the Lynchburg Regional Water Resource Recovery Facility (WRRF) at 2301 Concord Turnpike.
+All haulers that dispose of septage at the WRRF must have a permit issued by the City of Lynchburg’s Department of Water Resources.
 Non-potable water is available for washing down the truck.
 Information on obtaining a permit and the associated disposal fees may be obtained by calling an Industrial Monitoring Coordinator at 434-455-6240.

 - For users hauling only Household Septic Tank, Porta John waste: Submit a copy of a valid Virginia Department of Health permit of each Truck/Trailer, and a completed Truck Hauled Waste Permit Application